ambitioninc/django-entity-event/docs/advanced_features.rst

 Advanced Features
 =================

-The Quickstart guide covers the common use cases of Django Entity Event.
+The :ref:`quickstart` guide covers the common use cases of Django Entity Event.
 In addition to the basic uses for creating, storing, and querying events, there are some more advanced uses supported for making Django Entity Event more efficient and flexible.